 Foley is best known for her voluptuous painting of Hawaiian women.
 She exhibited her paintings worldwide and even had two one-woman art shows.

 Foley was an extremely versatile artist who also worked in printmaking.
 She produced many linocuts on laid paper and pencil drawings.

 Jean Charlot – Painter of Hawaiian Pahu or Drums

 Jean Charlot (1898 – 1979) was a French-born American painter who painted many scenes of Hawaii.
 He is also well-known for his work in Mexico and the United States.

 In 1949 at the invitation of the University of Hawaii, he was hired to paint a fresco in the University’s administration building.
 He fell in love with Hawaii and decided to stay there until he died in 1979.

-During his time in Hawaii, Charlot becomes one of the most important Hawaiian artists.
-He became fascinated with the Hawaii culture and traditions.
+During his time in Hawaii, Charlot became one of the most important Hawaiian artists.
+He became fascinated with the Hawaiian culture and traditions.

 He is best known for many of his paintings of the Hawaiian pahu or drums.
-The Hawaii drummer has been the subject matter for many of his frescoes, tile murals, prints, and paintings.
+The Hawaii drummer has been the subject of many of his frescoes, tile murals, prints, and paintings.

 David Howard Hitchcock – True Hawaiian Artist

 David Howard Hitchcock, also known as D. Howard Hitchcock (1861 -1943) was an American painter best known as a painter of the Hawaiian Volcano School.
 Hitchcock was born in Hawaii and trained under Jules Tavernier.